-The neview program is a netCDF file viewer.
-While it does not produce publication-quality output, neview can let you easily examine the contents of a netCDF data file (such as those which are input and output by GEOS-Chem).
-Neview is very useful for debugging and development.
+The noview program is a netCDF file viewer.
+While it does not produce publication-quality output, noview can let you easily examine the contents of a netCDF data file (such as those which are input and output by GEOS-Chem).
+Noview is very useful for debugging and development.